Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/characteristic_curves_thermal_card.rst

 THERMAL_CONDUCTIVITY_FROZEN <float>
   In the FROZEN model, this is the thermal conductivity of frozen soil [W/m-K] (see :ref:`mode-th-ice-model`).

-  When this parameter is specified in :ref:`th-card` mode, the FREEZING option in :ref:`th-simulation-options` must be active.
+  When this parameter is specified in :ref:`th-card` mode, the FREEZING option in :ref:`th-simulation-options` becomes active.

 KERSTEN_EXPONENT_FROZEN <float>
   In the FROZEN model, this is the exponent (:math:`\alpha_{fr}` [-]) of ice saturation: :math:`s^{\alpha_{fr}}_{i}` (see :ref:`mode-th-ice-model`).

+  This parameter must be specified with THERMAL_CONDUCTIVITY_FROZEN.

+ICE_MODEL
+  Specifies the ice model for the FROZEN model.
+Options include:
+    * PAINTER_EXPLICIT
+    * PAINTER_KARRA_IMPLICIT
+    * PAINTER_KARRA_EXPLICIT
+    * PAINTER_KARRA_EXPLICIT_NOCRYO
+    * DALL_AMICO

-  When this parameter is specified in :ref:`th-card` mode, the FREEZING option in :ref:`th-simulation-options` must be active.
+  This parameter must be specified with THERMAL_CONDUCTIVITY_FROZEN.
+When this parameter is specified in :ref:`th-card` mode, it overrides the ICE_MODEL option in :ref:`th-simulation-options`.

 Optional Card under the THERMAL_CHARACTERISTIC_CURVES block:
 ************************************************************